There may be affiliate links in this post. Read my disclosure policy to learn more.

 Copenhagen with kids makes for a fabulous trip!
 There are tons of things for both kids and parents to enjoy together.

-I did find some cozy in the Hotel Chocolat tucked into a small booth sipping hot chocolate, simplicity in the design of our Airbnb, and in Torvehallerne food hall.
+I did find some cozy in the Hotel Chocolat tucked into a small booth sipping hot chocolate, simplicity in the design of our Airbnb, and in the Torvehallerne food hall.
 However, I mostly felt it in the feeling of community everywhere we went.

 Bicycles line the streets and litter every corner in their droopy parking recline.
 Kids sit in the front of baskets or behind their parents on every bike errand.
 Sharing space in crowded Paper Island where people scooted closer together to make room for my kids to sit and eat.
-Locals making sure we weren’t lost and pointing us to great places to eat.
-Men feeding the birds who offered my children a sleeve of digestive biscuits so they could join in.
+Locals making sure we weren’t lost and pointing us to great places to eat—men feeding the birds who offered my children a sleeve of digestive biscuits so they could join in.

 Hygge is there if you look for it, and it was a really fun search.
 Let me know how you do in your search!

-This is the Copenhagen you have seen in pictures.
-Old and new boats mingle together in the long canal with colorful buildings on either side.
-You will want to take a picture or five.
 You will also want to take a canal boat tour.
-There are two companies to choose from but the Netto-badene, the blue one, is cheaper by more than half.
+There are two companies to choose from but the Netto-Baden, the blue one, is cheaper by more than half.
 It is also completely delightful!

 The one-hour tour is a chance to get a good understanding of the city and learn a little bit about the history of Copenhagen.
 My kids loved to run back and forth down the aisles.
-(We took an early morning cruise and it was deserted.)
+(We took an early morning cruise, and it was deserted.)

 Plan on an hour and a half for the boat tour and picture taking.